 For MINING.COM innovation is an ongoing endeavour, and we’ll be adding new features and interactive tools to the website, mobile offering and newsletters regularly.

-Frik has 20 years’ experience as a business journalist across a range of industries including automotive, technology and entertainment markets.
+Frik has 20 years’ experience as a business journalist across a range of industries including automotive, technology, and travel and leisure markets.
 Frik has an entry in Global Mining Observer’s Who’s Who of Mining 2018, and contributions to publications and conferences including Business Insider, Investing.com, Mines & Money London and New York, Vancouver Resources Investment, Progressive Mine Forum in Toronto and Canadian Mining Symposium in London, UK.
-He’s been interviewed on CBC Radio and Korea State TV and contributed to BBC World and National Geographic documentary research.
+He’s been interviewed on CBC Radio and Korea State TV.

 Cecilia has over 20 years of experience as journalist and has covered mining for more than a decade.
 She is particularly interested in Corporate Social Responsibility (CSR), Diamonds and Latin American.
 Cecilia has been interviewed by BBC News and CBC among others and has been a guest speaker at mining conventions, including MINExpo 2016 and the World’s Copper Conference 2018.
 She is also member of the expert panel on Social License to Operate (SLO) at the European project MIREU (Mining and Metallurgic Regions EU).
 She holds a Master of Journalism from the University of British Columbia, and is based in Nova Scotia.